grafana/opentelemetry-workshop/site/docs/lab1/setup.md

 ## Summary

-Right now, the rolldice application is rather isolated, and un-observed!
+You've just run the demo application that we'll use in this lab.
+However, the application is rather isolated, and so far un-observed!

-In the next lab, we'll add OpenTelemetry instrumentation to the app, and begin shipping signals to Grafana Cloud.
+In the next lab, we'll add OpenTelemetry instrumentation to the app, and begin shipping telemetry signals to Grafana Cloud.

 Click on the next module below to proceed.